-The Capitol Theatre was built on the site of the 1893 Sydney Fruit and Vegetable market.
+The Capitol Theatre was built on the site of the 1893 Sydney Fruit and Vegetable Market in the Haymarket area of the city centre.
 The site was later redeveloped for Wirth Bros.
 Circus, opening as the Hippodrome in 1916.
 The original facade of the markets has been retained, although the 36 street level arches were rebuilt up to the second level of the building.

 In 1927, Union Theatres took over the lease (the property was and is still owned by the Sydney City Council) and converted it into a movie palace.
 Sydney architect Henry White, went to America in 1927 to get ‘know-how' on what was the latest in theatre design.

 What no one knew until the 1970’s, Stuart Doyle, head of Union Theatres, employed John Eberson to design much of the Capitol Theatre, particularly its auditorium.
 His finished plans were sent to Henry White’s office in Australia, then released with only Henry White’s name on them.
 Whereas, the American drawings listed ‘Henry White, Sydney, and John Eberson, Chicago, Architects-in-Association’ as the principal architects.

 When the conversion was complete, the Capitol Theatre reopened as an Atmospheric style movie palace on Easter Saturday, April 7, 1928; with the silent feature “His Lady” starring John Barrymore and Dolores Costello.
 Seating was provided for 2,973, in orchestra stalls and balcony.
 There was always a lavish stage production with orchestra, singers and dancers, before the main feature.
 The Wurlitzer 3Manual/15Rank theatre organ was played by the American organist, Fred Scholl, the organist from Grauman’s Chinese and Egyptian theatres in Hollywood, California.